tanghao-xiaomi/docs/en/contribute/process/doc_dev_process.md

 - Self-translation is recommended.
 - To request translation support from the documentation team, submit a translation request after the Chinese documentation is finalized (post-review and testing).
 Include the following:

-    1. Add new terms to the [Glossary](../../overview/glossary.md).
+    - Add new terms to the [Glossary](../../overview/glossary.md).
-    2. Provide English screenshots.
+    - Provide English screenshots.

-## What Documentation Engineers Should Do
+## II.
+What Documentation Engineers Should Do

 ### 1. Review Documentation